NIST Cybersecurity Framework (NCSF)

-The NIST CSF is designed to be flexible and adaptable, allowing organizations of all sizes and across all sectors to apply the framework to their specific needs and circumstances.
+The National Institute of Standards and Technology (NIST) CSF refers to a set of best practices and guidelines designed to aid organizations in reducing and managing cybersecurity risks.
+The NIST CSF is designed to be flexible and adaptable, allowing organizations across all sectors to apply the framework to their specific needs and circumstances.
 It promotes a continuous improvement approach to managing cybersecurity risks and encourages collaboration between public and private sectors.
+It also aims to enhance the security and resilience of the nation’s critical infrastructure.

 Implementation Tiers